Javascript is not enabled.

 Technology That Can Help You Track and Find Your Lost Items

-OK, so maybe you’ve had a lot on your mind or you can’t remember small details as well as you used to.
-No worries.
+Maybe you’ve had a lot on your mind, or you can’t remember small details as well as you used to.
+Don’t worry about dementia.
 Technology can help you find your stuff.

 Placing a Tile tracker on family pets can help you find them if they are hiding.
 If they’ve gotten beyond the tracker’s range, other nearby Tile users can be enlisted to help.